pydata/xarray/doc/user-guide/duckarrays.rst

 .. note::

     For information on wrapping dask arrays see :ref:`dask`.
-Whilst xarray wraps dask arrays in a similar way to that described on this page, chunked array types like `dask.array.Array` implement additional methods that require slightly different user code (e.g. calling ``.chunk`` or ``.compute``).
+Whilst xarray wraps dask arrays in a similar way to that described on this page, chunked array types like :py:class:`dask.array.Array` implement additional methods that require slightly different user code (e.g. calling ``.chunk`` or ``.compute``).

 What is a numpy-like array?